 Also known as the Sipatan Twin Hanging Bridges, pay your P35 entrance and wobble your way across to the other side and back.
 Not the most exciting of tourist spots in Bohol, but we had a laugh anyway.

 A favourite stop for tourists, this 2km stretch of road is fun to drive through.
 Just watch out for people standing in the middle of the road taking pictures as you fly around the corners.

 3. Visit the Tarsiers

-Considered to be the world’s smallest primate, a visit to the see the mysterious Tarsiers in person is a must on your visit to Bohol.
+Considered to be the world’s smallest primate, a visit to the see the mysterious Tarsiers in person is a must on your Bohol Itinerary.
 There are actually two places claiming to be ‘sanctuaries’ so make sure you go to the correct place – we made this mistake of not doing enough research.
 The Loboc Tarsier Conservation Area (P60, free parking) is NOT an official conservation sanctuary.
 The official Philippine Tarsier and Wildlife Sanctuary is located in Corella.